-Myanmar/Burma has been experiencing conflict in several border regions for more than four decades leading to the displacements of thousands of people.
-In addition, natural disasters have regularly hit the country.
+Myanmar/Burma has experienced conflict in several border regions for more than six decades, leading to the displacement of tens of thousands of people.
+The country is also prone to natural disasters.

 How are we helping?

-The European Commission, through its Humanitarian Aid and Civil Protection department (ECHO) has been funding relief programmes in Myanmar/Burma since 1994.
+The European Commission, through its humanitarian aid and civil protection department, has been funding relief programmes in Myanmar/Burma since 1994.